-The idea for Indie Untangled came to me in 2013, when I started hearing about dyers and crafters who were worried about the challenges of standing out on increasingly crowded handmade marketplaces, or of striking out on their own.
+The idea for Indie Untangled came to me in 2013, when I started hearing about dyers and crafters who were worried about standing out on increasingly crowded handmade marketplaces, or of striking out on their own.
 I’ve been knitting since 2007 and have slowly been building up my stash of mostly indie-dyed yarn.
 I love the complex colors and have always preferred to support indie artisans — especially when I’m taking the time to make things for myself and others.

 So, I came up with Indie Untangled.
 The hope was to create a comprehensive resource for discovering these special products and learning about the people behind the dye pots, spinning wheels and sewing machines, and to build a community for those of you who love yarn and fiber as much as I do.